hyosari/Titanic/Readme.md

 Detail : [Link](https://www.kaggle.com/c/titanic/data)

 ### Objective
 Predict and analysis of what sorts of people were likely to survive.
+Use Python Machine Learning library(scikit-learn)
 ### Prediction Acuraccy
 <div>